 21. Developer options in Galaxy S10 Settings

 By default, the developer options are hidden in Galaxy S10 settings.

-You can quickly tap the build number 7 times to show the developer options.
+You can quickly tap the build number 7 times to show the developer options as explained here.

 Please do NOT change anything in the developer options unless you understand what you are doing.
-You may check this guide (coming soon) on the explanation of Galaxy S10 the developer options.
+You may check this guide on the explanation of Galaxy S10 the developer options.

 Do you understand Galaxy S10 settings now?
 Do you have any questions on Galaxy S10 settings on Galaxy S10, S10+, S10e, and S10 5G?